Enhanced 911: Wireless location

 Mobile phone users may also have a selection to permit location information to be sent to non-emergency phone numbers or data networks, so that it can help people who are simply lost or want other location-based services.
 By default, this selection is usually turned off, to protect privacy.
 In areas such as tunnels and buildings, or anywhere else that GPS is not available or reliable, wireless carriers can deploy enhanced location determination solutions such as Co-Pilot Beacon for CDMA networks and LMU's for GSM networks.

 The 3GPP specified protocol for handset geolocation in GSM networks is called Radio Resource Location Protocol.

-911 address

-The term 911 address refers to a format for specifying where a 911 call originated from (e.g. the address of the landline, or estimated location of a cell phone).

-The 911 address contains a uniform number, the street name, direction (if applicable), and the city.
-The uniform number is usually assigned by the grid of the existing community.
-Each county usually has their own policy on how the addressing is done, but for the most part NENA guidelines are followed.
-These guidelines are expressed by the Master Street Address Guide (MSAG).
-The exact 911 addresses and associated phone numbers are put into the ALI database.

 History

 The first 911 system was installed in Haleyville, Alabama, in February 1968, as a way to quickly connect a subscriber to the local police station.
 The system was rapidly adapted and improved by other telephone companies, evolving into the E911 system, which provides both caller location and identification.
 A pioneering system was in place in Chicago by the mid-1970s, providing both police and fire departments access to the source location of emergency calls.
 Enhanced 911 is currently deployed in most metropolitan areas in the United States, Canada, and Mexico as well as all of the Cayman Islands.